zamaniafshar/flutter_auto_pagination/README.md

 Yes.
 Set `sliver: true` and place AutoPagination inside your scroll view.
 Remember that when `sliver` is `true` and `loadMoreType` is PaginationAutoLoadMore, you **must** provide a `scrollController`.

+### Should AutoPaginationMixin manage its own state?

+No. By design, `AutoPaginationMixin` is stateless.

+It only:

+- exposes the `load`, `refresh`, and `loadMore` methods
+- calls `onPaginationStateChanged` with a new `PaginationState<T>`

+You are responsible for holding `PaginationState<T>` inside your own state-management solution (`ChangeNotifier`, `Bloc`, `Riverpod`, etc.).
+This keeps the package:

+- flexible – you can combine pagination with other pieces of state (filters, tabs, form values, etc.)
+- testable – you fully control how state is stored and compared
+- easy to integrate – no opinionated base classes are forced on your app

+If you prefer an alternative where the mixin owns its state internally, please open an issue – we can explore an opt-in helper or a separate mixin.

+---

+## Contributing

+Contributions, bug reports, and feature requests are very welcome.❤️

+You help with:

+- Writing tests.
+- Add documentation.
+- Add more examples.
+- Test it on complex scenarios and edge cases.

+Please open a GitHub issue to discuss about design or feature requests.

 ---